ychou200091/market_watcher/docs/project_scaffolding.md

 # Project Scaffolding

-This document defines a production-ready directory layout for the Market Watcher MVP.
+This document defines a production-ready directory layout for the Market Watcher.
 It matches the current PRD and decisions: Python stream processing, Kafka/Redpanda, TimescaleDB, Redis, FastAPI, and a React + Firebase-authenticated dashboard.

 ## Directory Structure